Selecting Technologies With Buy-In from the Organization is the Key to Increasing User Adoption for Digital Transformation

 In the rush to solidify a suitable vendor, businesses often fail to validate their shortlist against the requirements accurately.
 To ensure you avoid this from happening, BIM Learning Center recommends asking your short-list the following questions:

 What kind of support does the vendor provide?

 Does the software solution meet your budget requirements?

 When shortlisting 3-5 vendors, it’s best to conduct demonstrations of potential solutions.
 Visit the vendor’s website to schedule a demo.
 This will give you a good idea of the company’s customer support.
 Take your time conducting the demo, and ensure other stakeholders are demoing the product simultaneously.

-Be the right choice based on all of the above criteria.
+Make the right choice based on all of the above criteria.
 Your software selection needs to align with the needs and expectations of your stakeholders.
-Including key stakeholder perspectives leads to higher implementation rates because optimization starts from the get-go.
-This allows for issues to be spotted and addressed quickly.
+With a thorough requirements gathering process, you will hear them and find exactly what is needed.
+Including key stakeholder perspectives leads to higher user adoption rates.
+This is what drives digital transformation.

 Making the right choice on a solution requires a thoroughly collaborative process that involves key stakeholders.
-To find the right solutions, companies must be agile, collaborative, and work together to avoid bias.
-The software selection process isn’t a one-and-done concept.
+To find the right solutions, companies must be agile, and collaborative, and work together to avoid bias.
+Finding solutions that increase user adoption for your digital transformation isn’t a one-and-done concept.
 If you need some help with yours, consider Olive.
 Olive lets you find the right solutions in collaboration with key stakeholders and vendors in one app, reducing time to implementation.
 Contact us to learn how Olive can help you collaborate with your organization to find solutions that get used.